Austin44B/Resources/README.md

 ## Veteran cyber security career resources :

 **VET TEC** through an online intensive study vocational trade school called [**Divergence Academy**](https://www.divergence.one/)
-   - Personally did attend this vocational Trade school for Cybersecurity and Professional penteting, highly recommend to anyone, especially Veterans with a minimum of one day of GI         benefits available to be able to apply for **VET TEC**.
+   - Personally attended this vocational Trade school for Cybersecurity and Professional penteting, highly recommend to anyone, especially Veterans with a minimum of one day of GI         benefits available, to apply for **VET TEC**.

 [Act Now Education](https://actnoweducation.org/) ( Free Splunk & coursera Accounts )